Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Proposed Method

 in which $ P_{\rm data}(\bm{x}) $ is the feature distribution of nodes.

 During training, the discriminator is trained to distinguish prior samples from embedding vectors, while the generator aims to fit node embeddings to the prior distribution, thus misguiding the discriminator.
 We can separate the training of discriminator and generator.
-As the discriminator, the loss function is defined as
+The loss function of discriminator is defined as